Surroundings of Cómpeta

-Restaurant La Tappería, located on the village square, a popular low cost restaurant.
+Restaurant La Tappería, located 2 minutes away at the village square, a popular low cost restaurant.

-Restaurant Períco, also located on the village square with a large terrace, simple and good.
+Restaurant Períco, also located at the village square with a large terrace, simple and good.

 Restaurant El Pampano can be found on the Plaza del Vendimia, a short walk from the village square, a quiet location with a large terrace for excellent and affordable food.